3-connected Reduction for Regular Graph Covers: Graph Reductions and Quotient Expansions

+Now we discuss the action of $\tau$ on the remaining at most $\be(A)$ halvable edges of $A$.
+These edges belong to $c$ color classes having $m_1,\dots,m_c$ edges.
+Each automorphism $\tau$ has to preserve the color classes, so it acts independently on each class.

+We concentrate only on one color class having $m_i$ edges.
+Each edge $e$ of the class is either fixed, or it is matched with another edge in the class.
+In the first case $e$ projects to a half-edge, in the second case the two edges swapped by $\tau$ are mapped onto a loop.
+Denote by $f(m_i)$ the number non-isomorphic half-quotients of the sub-dipole containing just halvable edges of this class.
+Then the total number of pairwise non-isomorphic half-quotients of $A$ is equal to

 The rest of the proof is similar to the proof of Lemma~\ref{lem:dipole_quotients_noncolored}.
-An edge $e$ fixed in $\tau$ is mapped into a half-edge of the given color in the half-quotient $A / \left<\tau\right>$.
-If $\tau$ maps $e$ to $e' \ne e$, then we get a loop in the half-quotient $A / \left<\tau\right>$.
 The resulting half-quotient only depends on the number of fixed edges and fixed two-cycles in the considered color class.
-We can construct at most $f(m_i) = \lfloor{m_i \over 2}\rfloor + 1$ pairwise non-isomorphic quotients, since we may have zero to $\lfloor{m_i \over 2}\rfloor$ loops with the complementing number of half-edges.
+We can construct at most $f(m_i) = \lfloor{m_i \over 2}\rfloor + 1$ pairwise non-isomorphic half-quotients, since we may have zero to $\lfloor{m_i \over 2}\rfloor$ loops with the complementing number of half-edges.

-The bound~(\ref{eq:dipole_bound}) is maximized when each class contains exactly two edges.
-(Except for one class containing either three edges, or one edge if $\be(A)$ is odd.) \end{proof}
+The value~(\ref{eq:dipole_bound}) is maximized when each class contains exactly two edges.
+(Except for one class containing either three edges, or one edge if $\be(A)$ is odd.)

+To prove that the upper bound is sharp, suppose first that the number of the edges is even, and let each color class contain two edges, say $i$-th class is formed by the edges $e_i$ and $e'_i$.
+For a semiregular involution $\tau$ there are exactly two choices, either both $e_i$ and $e'_i$ are fixed by $\tau$, or they form an orbit of size two in the action of $\tau$.
+Since we can define $\tau$ for each color class independently, we get the required number of half-quotients employing all possible involutions $\tau$.
+In the odd case, we assume that one color class contains exactly one edge, while the orders are of size two.
+The single edge in the class must be fixed by $\tau$.
+Further the construction of both $\tau$ and of the half-quotient proceeds as in the even case.
+Figure~\ref{fig:exponentially_many_quotients} shows an example for $\be(A) = 4$.